 The first thing to do when installing the 5877 is wire it directly to your garage motor (Note: This device does not interface with My Q garage door openers).
 It uses a simple, local 2-wire connection.
 Any gauge between 18 to 22AWG will work.
 First land the two connections in parallel (on top of) the existing pair of wires that run to the manual wall button switch.
 Then land the common or ground on "COM" terminal on the 5877.
 Finally land the second connection on "NO" for normally open motors or "NC" for normally closed.
 If you are not sure, trial by error is fine.
 You will not damage the motor.
 It simply will or will not work.
 After the relay is hardwired to the motor plug in the transformer to a local power outlet.
 Generally there is a duplex with an open outlet just above the motor.

-The 5877GDPK is the combination of the 5877 relay and the Fortrezz SSA-1 Z-Wave siren.
+The 5877GDPK is the combination of the 5877 relay and the Fortrezz SSA-1 Z-Wave siren without the tilt sensor.
 Hence the "GDPK" for garage door pack.
 The SSA-1 will provide audio-visual warning when the door is operated by the 5877.
 Essentially this is a liability issue to prevent any young children from being injured by the overhead door.
 As most overhead doors have proximity sensors to prevent this type of issue you can decide whether or not to install the siren.
 Honeywell prefers that you do install it.
 The siren is included in the garage door section under automation.

 Key fobs like the 5834-4 enroll directly with the relay.
 Then you can use your wireless key fob to remotely disarm your security system and open your garage door with just a press and hold of a button.